genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 No changes
 ```

-To commit the changes to the database use the **--commit** argument.
+To commit the changes to the database, use the **--commit** argument.

 ## startProcess script